Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Many of these models include a tamper, but they tend to be plastic and more pliable than you want.
 A good steel tamper does a much better job of compacting your grounds for optimum extraction, so consider investing $20 or so in one.

 Whatever your tastes, the best espresso machine under $300 for you is bound to be on this list.
-But if you want a more in-depth read on all the considerations that go into buying a home espresso machine, take advantage of the comprehensive guide over at Coffee Geek.
+But if you want a more in-depth read on all the considerations that go into buying a home espresso machine, take a look at Coffee Geek’s top 10 things to look for.